March 5, 2026

 September 6, 2019

-Have you ever been walking around downtown Toronto with the feeling that you have a pebble stuck in your shoe?
+Have you walked around downtown Toronto with the feeling that you have a pebble stuck in your shoe?
 It can turn into a persistent nuisance that negatively impacts your daily exercise or routine.
-If this sounds like you, it is likely you are experiencing a nerve compression syndrome which affects the nerves located at the base of the toes, called a neuroma.
+If this sounds like you, you may be experiencing a nerve compression syndrome which affects the nerves located at the base of the toes, called a neuroma.

 The most common nerve to be affected is the one found at the ball of the foot, between the third and fourth toes.
 This nerve is naturally thicker than the rest, putting it at higher risk of developing a neuroma.
 A neuroma at this specific location on the foot is called Morton’s Neuroma.
 Irritation of the nerve at this location causes the nerve to enlarge or swell, making it more vulnerable to compressive stresses.